The systolic constant of orientable Bieberbach 3-manifolds

 \subsection{The Klein-Bavard bottle}

-The flat Klein bottle are the manifolds $\mathbf{R}^2/\Gamma$, where $\Gamma$ is the subgroup of isometries of $\RR^2$ generated by the glide reflection $(x,y)\mapsto (x+\frac{a}{2},-y)$ and the translation $(x,y)\mapsto (x,y+b)$.
-We know by Bavard (\cite{bavard}) that any flat Klein bottle is not be extremal for the isosystolic inequality (see also \cite{gromov}), the unique extremal one is singular and has curvature $+1$ outside the singularities:
+We know by Bavard (\cite{bavard}) that the unique extremal Klein bottle for the isosystolic inequality is not flat (see also \cite{gromov}), it is singular and has curvature equal to $+1$ outside the singularities:

 We start with the round sphere, and we locate the points by their latitude $\phi$ and their longitude $\theta$.
 For $\phi_o\in ]0,\pi/2[$, let $\Sigma_{\phi_o}$ be the domain defined by $\vert\phi\vert \le \phi_o$.
 In $\Sigma_{\phi_o}$, the round metric is given by $d\phi^2 +\cos^2\phi d\theta^2$.
-Note that the universal cover of $\Sigma_{\phi_o}$ is the strip $\RR \times [-\phi_o,\phi_o]$ with the same metric $(d\phi^2 +\cos^2\phi d\theta^2)$.
+Note that the universal cover of $\Sigma_{\phi_o}$ is the strip $\RR \times [-\phi_o,\phi_o]$ with the same metric.
 Here we introduce in $\RR^2$ the singular Riemannian metric

 where $f$ is the $2\phi_0$ periodic function which agrees with $cos\phi$ in the interval $[-\phi_o, \phi_o]$.

 \begin{ex} The metric on the Klein bottle that gives the best systolic ratio ($\frac{\pi}{2 \sqrt{2}}$) is obtained for $\phi_o=\frac{\pi}{4}$ by taking the quotient of the plane endowed with the metric \ref{sph} by the action of the group generated by